 The science and engineering of computing, electronic, biomedical and mechanical machinery is undergoing an unprecedented convergence.
 It is no longer unusual for multidisciplinary teams to be involved from the outset of scientific discovery to the final engineered product.
 Computer scientists need to know about hardware and networking; engineers often need advanced programming skills.
 Mathematics is a core discipline in both engineering and computing.
 The School of Computer Science, Engineering and Mathematics (CSEM) reflects this by combining the different disciplines into one School, thus eliminating the often arbitrary boundaries that can be created by separating them.

 Our courses, and the way they are structured and taught, also reflect this.
-Movement between degrees is relatively easy and graduates of our courses, and in ICT disciplines generally, are in great demand - see, for example, the CSEM Fact Sheet CSEM_Fact_Sheet.pdf (PDF 3MB) (Sources - Engineers Australia, APESMA, AIIA, ACS, DEEWR, 2001 and 2006 Australian Census).
+Movement between degrees is relatively easy and graduates of our courses are in great demand - see, for example, the CSEM Fact Sheet CSEM_Fact_Sheet.pdf (PDF 3MB) (Sources - Engineers Australia, APESMA, AIIA, ACS, DEEWR, 2001 and 2006 Australian Census).

 The advantages of a joint School containing all ICT and Engineering disciplines is significant.
 There are fewer impediments to developing innovative courses or research programs that cut across boundaries.
-Examples are computational/discrete mathematics, software engineering, internet networks, and signal and image processing.
-At the present time, almost half of the School's teaching and research activities cut across the old traditional boundaries.
+Examples are computational/discrete mathematics, software engineering, internet networks, biomechanical devices and signal and image processing.
+At the present time, over half of the School's teaching and research activities cut across the old traditional boundaries.

 The School interacts strongly with industry.
 All our engineering students, for example, undertake a nationally recognised 20-week work placement in 3rd year and which is also available as an option to our information technology and computer science students.
 Over Engineering Industry Placement Organisations (PDF 172KB) are regularly involved.
 In addition our School has an external, industry-dominated industry advisory committee making our courses relevant and industry focussed.